frvnzz/TowerOfHanoi-Solver/docs/README.md

 ## Licence

 Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+See `/docs/LICENSE.txt` for more information.

 ## Contact